Moscow Paveletsky railway station: Construction

 In the Russian Empire, the Ryazano–Uralskaya Railway Company controlled the largest private railway, which connected 12 densely populated provinces.
 However, since it did not have any connection with Moscow, the railway administration applied to the Government for permission to build a new branch between Moscow and Pavelets.
 The request was granted by Nicholas II in 1897.

 The branch was finished 8 1/2 months earlier than scheduled, but lacked a terminal in Moscow.

 A new station was designed by architect Alexander Krasovsky and built according to the architectural canons of the time: it was a symmetric building with a heightened center, large windows, and wide and comfortable doorways.
 There were entrances, a vestibule, luggage space, public waiting rooms, booking-offices, a telegraph, a pharmacy, and a bar at the front.
 There was a large operation hall in the center which separated rooms for the first- and second-class passengers from the rooms for the third-class passengers.

 At the railway side, there were service rooms, gendarmerie rooms, rooms for the tsar, and outlets to the platforms.
-The railway station was very comfortable for its time—it had original heating services and a smart amphora turret used as a flagstaff—and was efficiently located.
+The railway station was comfortable for its time—it had original heating services and an amphora turret used as a flagstaff.

 The station was solidly and reliably constructed as a brick building on a quarrystone foundation.
 It had two floors (three beneath the domes) and many attics above the flanking buildings.
 The length of the station building was 83.7 m.
 External walls were 2 1/2 bricks deep, quite solid for a low building.
 External walls were revetted with special brick, the socle was revetted with ashlar, and there were stucco mouldings in the vestibule and hall cornices.

 The station opened on 1 September 1900, and was known as Saratovsky Railway Station until the 1940s.
 A thanksgiving service with water consecration took place to mark the station's opening.
 The chief engineer V.V.
 Timofeev invited some other chiefs, station personnel, and businessmen—future consignors of goods—to the celebrations.
 Prior to the opening of the station, the railway between Moscow and Pavelets had been functioning already for several months, during which time trains were rerouted to Kursky railway station.